Atlanta Municipal Court DUI Lawyers

 • The ALS cannot stem from a motor vehicle accident involving fatalities or serious injuries;

-• A driver must be licensed in Georgia and not have any other suspensions, cancellations, or revocations against his or her Georgia driver’s license;
+• A driver must be licensed in Georgia and not have any other suspensions, cancellations, or revocations against their Georgia driver’s license;

 • A driver cannot have any prior convictions for DUI in the 5 years preceding application for the permit.
 If there is an Atlanta DUI arrest with a DUI conviction within 5 years of the current arrest, the person can still opt for track 2 – requesting an administrative hearing, or track 1 – do nothing at all;